ST10375530/PROG7314-CODE/README.md

   - Biometrics for security
   - Offline capabilities (Where applicable)
   - Multi-langauge (attempted not functioning atm)
-  - notifications to remind the user when appoints are for pets or food/medicine reminders
+  - notifications to remind the user when appointments are for pets or food/medicine reminders
 ---

 ## API Implementation Summary